WaveWSBS/SUMA-Front/backend/README.md

 # Suma FastAPI Backend

 A lightweight authentication service that powers the Suma dashboards.
-It ships with password registration/login, rotating refresh tokens, and an SQLite database that can be swapped for any SQLAlchemy-compatible engine.
+It now bundles the AI Comment / assignment analysis stack from `SUMABackend`, exposing PDF analysis + RAG endpoints alongside password registration/login, rotating refresh tokens, and an SQLite database (swap for any SQLAlchemy-compatible engine when needed).

 > 想了解整體專案？請參考根目錄的 [`README.md`](../README.md) 或 [`README-CN.md`](../README-CN.md)。